ziwang1121/PADE/README.md

 ## Dataset Comparison

 We demonstrate the training and test data imbalance problem of occluded ReID by displaying samples in the training set and test set.
-Note: Pick one for each ID as a representative.
+Note: Pick one image for each ID as a representative.

 Training data (Market 1501): only a few IDs are obscured